-S117 Direction Application Relevance to this planning proposal Consistency with direction 6.
-Local Plan Mal king 6.1 Approval and Referral Requirements A planning proposal must: (a) minimise the inclusion of provisions that require the concurrence, consultation or referral of development applications to a Minister or public authority, and (b) not contain provisions requiring concurrence, consultation or referral of a Minister or public authority unless the relevant planning authority has obtained the approval of: (i) the appropriate Minister or public authority, and (ii) the Director-General of the Department of Planning (or an officer of the Department nominated by the Director-General), prior to undertaking community consultation in satisfaction of section 57 of the Act, and (c) not identify development as designated development unless the relevant planning (or an officer of the Department of Planning (or an officer of the Act, and (c) not identify development as designated development unless the relevant planning (or an officer of the Department of Planning (or an officer of the Department of Planning (or an officer of the Department nominated by the Director-General) that the class of development is likely to have a significant impact on the environment, and (ii) has obtained the approval of the Director-General of the Department nominated by the Director-General) that the class of development is likely to have a significant impact on the environment, and The planning proposal will not include provisions that require the concurrence, consultation or referral of development applications to a Minister or public authority.
+S117 Direction Ар plication Relevance to this planning proposal Consistency with direction 6.
+Local Plar n Making 9 6.1 Approval a Referral Requirements nd A (a) Dlanning proposal must: minimise the inclusion of provisions that require the concurrence, consultation or referral of development applications to a Minister or public authority, and not contain provisions requiring concurrence, consultation or referral of a Minister or public authority unless the relevant planning authority has obtained the approval of: (i) the appropriate Minister or public authority, and (ii) the Director-General of the Department of Planning (or an officer of the Department nominated by the Director-General), prior to undertaking community consultation in satisfaction of section 57 of the Act, and not identify development as designated development unless the relevant planning authority: (i) can satisfy the Director-General of the Department of Planning (or an officer of the Department is likely to have a significant impact on the environment, and (ii) has obtained the approval of the Director-General of the Department of Planning (or an officer of the Department of Planni The planning proposal will not include provisions that require the concurrence, consultation or referral of development applications to a Minister or public authority.
 It does not identify development as designated development.
 N/A

 S117 Direction Application Relevance to this planning proposal Consistency with direction section 57 of the Act.
-6.2 Reserving Land for Public Purposes (4) A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Director-General of the Department of Planning (or an officer of the Department nominated by the Director- General).
+6.2 Reserving Land for Public Purposes (4) A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Director-General of the Department of Planning (or an officer of the Department nominated by the Director-General).
 The planning proposal does not create, alter or reduce land reserved for a public purpose.
 N/A 6.3 Site Specific Provisions Applies when a relevant planning authority prepares a planning proposal that will allow a particular development to be carried out.
 (4) A planning proposal that will amend another environmental planning instrument in order to allow a particular development proposal to be carried out must either: (a) allow that land use to be carried out in the zone the land is situated on, or (b) rezone the site to an existing zone already applying in the environmental planning instrument that allows that land use without imposing any development standards or requirements in addition to those already contained in that zone, or (c) allow that land use on the relevant land without imposing any development standards or requirements in addition to those already contained in the principal environmental planning instrument being amended.
 The planning proposal does not allow a particular development.
 It will not contain drawings that show details of a particular development.
 It permits the development in the RU2 zone by amending the land use table.
-The local provisions that are also proposed are necessary to ensure that detached rural dual occupancy only takes place on suitable land and has minimal external impacts on neighbouring land uses.
+The local provisions that are also proposed are necessary to ensure that detached rural dual occupancy only takes place on suitable land.
+Consistent